turboflakes/deprecated.v1.turboflakes.github.io/README.md

 # turboflakes-frontend

-Turboflakes and the Substrate Tools Garage
+Turboflakes and the Substrate Tools Garage provides end-user tooling to help to interact with Substrate blockchain networks.

 ## Dependencies